 So you’ve decided you want to see the State of Alaska by ship.
 Deciding on the itinerary and size of vessel can be daunting.
-If you are considering a small ship with only 90 passengers, I’ve summarized the highlights from our 8-day expedition aboard Uncruise S.S.
+If you are considering a small ship with only 90 passengers, I’ve summarised the highlights from our 8-day Alaskan Cruise aboard Uncruise S.S.
 Legacy that started and ended in Juneau, Alaska.

 Day 1: Embarkation in Juneau